cccnrc/flasket/README.md

 <br/>

 ### 6. use [Flasket](https://github.com/cccnrc/flasket) for your tickets! :sunglasses:
-If nothing went wrong you should be able to launch your application and use your brand new ticketing system!
+You should be able to launch your application and use your brand new ticketing system!
+Navigate to `<your-application-URL>/ticket/index` and start your journey! :wink: